WAFFLES: Whoa, whoa, whoa...is that you, Boss?

 Our Experience with Displacement Aggression

-Mr. Happy-Go-Lucky (a.k.a Waffles), who'd ordinarily follow Katie around like she was his best friend, was all of a sudden stalking her, staring at her, hissing, and even blocking her when she'd try to walk away.
+Mr. Happy-Go-Lucky, (a.k.a Waffles), who'd ordinarily follow Katie around like she was his best friend, was all of a sudden stalking her, staring at her, hissing, and even blocking her when she'd try to walk away.
 This would often last for a few hours and sometimes even into the next day.
-Katie's behavior towards Waffles never changed, though we're sure it was stressful to her with Waffles acting out in this way.
+Katie's behavior toward Waffles never changed, though we're sure Waffles surprising behavior caused her stress.

-It wasn't until earlier this year, when Katie had some extensive dental surgery, that we realized how intense and long-lasting this behavior can be.
+It wasn't until earlier this year, when Katie underwent extensive dental surgery, that we realized how intense and long-lasting this unwanted behavior can be.
 Katie had three of her canines and one incisor extracted.
-This required general anesthetic and a day-long stay at the vet.
-Katie did great by the way, and has been doing great with her lone fang.
+It was a difficult and long surgery that required general anesthetic and a day-long stay at the vet.
+Katie did great by the way, and has since been getting along fine with her lone fang.
 But the aftermath of her surgery, when she came back home, was extremely difficult for Waffles.

 Katie came home smelling nothing like herself.
-She was on pain medication and antibiotics for about a week, which can affect how she smells to Waffles.
-But the biggest contributing factor to the way in which Waffles was acting out towards Katie was the fact that Katie wasn't able to groom herself for nearly 10 days.
-Her mouth probably felt very different to her, especially losing 3 very large teeth right up front in her tiny mouth.
+She was on pain medication and antibiotics for about a week, which likely affected how she smelled to Waffles.
+But the biggest contributing factor to the way in which Waffles was acting out was the fact that Katie wasn't able to groom herself for nearly 10 days.
+Her mouth probably felt very different to her.
+She had to get used to her new normal.
 Even Glogirly could tell that Katie didn't smell anything like she usually does.
 And with a cat's sense of smell roughly 14 times more sensitive than a human's, it's no wonder Waffles was dramatically affected.

-So Glogirly pulled out every trick in her book to get everyone through what was an incredibly long week.
+Glogirly pulled out every trick she could think of in her book to get everyone through what was an incredibly long week.